rastkov/dotfiles/README.md

 ---

+## ✅ TO-DO

+* Create an install script to automate the installation of all components.
+* Currently nvim is manually installed, as well as some requirements like nvm that's hardcoded in the `install-nodejs.sh` script.

+---

 ## 📜 License

 This setup is yours to customize.
 It is based on publicly shared practices in the Unix and Linux communities.